dosandk/rock_paper_scissors/readme.md

 * Player who start game can increase price of game

 Win: [total budget] - [Contract fee 5%] / [number of winners]

+## Truffle

+* use `truffle migrate --reset` option to run all your migrations from the beginning